Stocked Up Legs After a Ride What’s Normal What Needs a Change

 When a horse sweats, electrolytes leave the body with that moisture.
 Sweat is not just water.
 It carries sodium, chloride, potassium, and other minerals critical to muscle and nerve function.

 Even moderate work can result in meaningful electrolyte loss, especially in heat, humidity, or stressful environments.
+If you are building a consistent routine, start with a steady equine electrolytes approach that matches your workload.

 Cooling down is not just about lowering body temperature.
 It is a physiological reset that helps circulation normalize and muscles release tension after exertion.